-Our Records Management Retention and Disposal Policy sets out the correct disposal action once records containing special category data are no longer required.
-We also follow the retention guidance outlined in the IRMS Toolkit for Academies.
+Our Records Management, Disposal and Retention Policy sets out the correct disposal action once records containing special category data are no longer required.
+We also follow the retention guidance outlined in the IRMS Academies Toolkit.

 4.5 Accuracy

 When we identify data which is inaccurate or out of date, having due regard for the purpose for which the data was processed, we will take necessary steps to rectify, replace or erase it as soon as possible and within one month.
 If there is a specific reason we cannot rectify or erase the data, for instance because the lawful basis does not permit it, we will record the decision.